California's new budget covers $32 billion deficit without touching reserves – KION546

 But this year, revenues slowed as inflation soared and the stock market struggled.
 California gets most of its revenue from taxes paid by the wealthy, making it more vulnerable to changes in the economy than other states.
 Last month, the Newsom administration estimated the state’s spending would exceed revenues by over $30 billion.

-The budget, which lawmakers are scheduled to vote on this week, covers that deficit by cutting some spending — about $8 billion — while delaying other spending and shifting some expenses to other funds.
+The budget, agreed upon Monday and scheduled for a vote by lawmakers this week, covers that deficit by cutting some spending — about $8 billion — while delaying other spending and shifting some expenses to other funds.
 The plan would borrow $6.1 billion and would set aside $37.8 billion in reserves, the most ever.

 “In the face of continued global economic uncertainty, this budget increases our fiscal discipline by growing our budget reserves to a record $38 billion, while preserving historic investments in public education, health care, climate, and public safety,” Newsom said.

-Republicans criticized the budget plan as unsustainable, noting it would leave the state with projected multi-billion dollar deficits over the next few years.
+Republicans criticized the budget plan as unsustainable, saying it would leave the state with projected multibillion-dollar deficits over the next few years.
 They said the state’s gas tax is scheduled to increase on Saturday, an automatic adjustment that is tied to inflation.
 Republicans have repeatedly tried to halt those increases, but to no avail.

 “What do Capitol Democrats have in store for you this holiday weekend?
 Higher gas prices!”
 Assembly Republican Leader James Gallagher posted on Twitter.

 Budget talks stalled over the weekend as Newsom sought major changes to the state’s building and permitting process.
-Newsom said the changes are needed to speed up vital construction projects, including expanding the state’s energy capacity and upgrading the state’s aging water infrastructure.
+The governor said the changes are needed to speed up vital construction projects, including expanding the state’s energy capacity and upgrading its aging water infrastructure.

 But a group of lawmakers from the Central Valley feared Newsom was using the proposal to push through a long-delayed project to build a giant tunnel to send water to Southern California.
-In the end, Newsom got most of the changes he wanted — but lawmakers made sure the changes wouldn’t benefit the tunnel project.
+In the end, Newsom got most of the changes he wanted, but lawmakers made sure the tunnel project wouldn’t benefit.

 The budget includes a lifeline for public transit agencies struggling to survive following steep declines in riders during the coronavirus pandemic.
 It allows transit agencies to use some of the $5.1 billion in funding over the next three years for operations.